WICG/attribution-reporting-api/app_to_web.md

 ```

 Note: The report body is a JSON list to align with the [verbose debugging reports](https://github.com/WICG/attribution-reporting-api/blob/main/EVENT.md#verbose-debugging-reports)
-for regular Attribution Reporting API.
+for the web-based Attribution Reporting API.

 ## Privacy considerations